ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 ssh user@yournode -p 55555
 ```

-If everything was setup successfully you should be reconnected to your Ark Node.
-Replace `55555` with the port you chose when setting up your `sshd_config`
+If everything was setup successfully, you should be reconnected to your Ark Node.
+Replace `55555` with the port you chose when setting up your `sshd_config`.

 ### Install Fail2Ban

 #### What is Fail2Ban

-The basic idea behind fail2ban is to monitor the logs of common services to spot patterns in authentication failures.
+The basic idea behind fail2ban is to monitor the logs of standard services to spot patterns in authentication failures.
 For example, by finding many password authentication failures originating from a single IP, `whois` commands shortly after connecting over SSH or other known exploits.

 ::: warning
-[Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) is able to reduce the rate of incorrect authentications attempts however it cannot eliminate the risk that weak authentication presents.
-Configure services to use only two factor or public/private authentication mechanisms if you really want to protect services.
+[Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page) can reduce the rate of incorrect authentications attempts however it cannot eliminate the risk that weak authentication presents.
+Configure services to use only two factor or public/private authentication mechanisms if you want to protect services.
 :::

 #### Installation